Learn about actual and potential costs

 How are pickup times decided?

 How easily can pickup times be changed during the contract period?

-Are fees applied when pickup date change requests are made?
+Are fees applied when requests are made to change pickup dates?

 How long has your company been involved with solid waste collection and disposal?

 How many clients does your company currently serve?

 What are your renewal and repeat business rates for businesses in my industry and how do they compare to your overall rates?

 What are the different services you provide to customers of different sizes?